liajoy/image-stroke/README.md

 There are three built-in methods to make stroke.
 Choose one of them in different situations.

 - Rotate.
-Rotates the image with 360 degree.
+Rotate the image with 360 degree.
 - Contour.
-Detects contours of the image by [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) and stroke them.
+Detects contours of the image by [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) and get the paths, then stroke those paths.
 - Distance.
-Finds distance from edge per pixel by [Distance transform](https://en.wikipedia.org/wiki/Distance_transform), then fill every pixel not in stroke.
+Calculates the distance from each pixel to the edge of the image by [Distance transform](https://en.wikipedia.org/wiki/Distance_transform), and fills all pixels whose distance is less than the stroke width.
 - Rotate by WebGL.
 The same as 「Rotate」 but implements in WebGL.

 ``` javascript